3D-RFT: Reinforcement Fine-Tuning for Video-based 3D Scene Understanding

 \section{Abstract}

 \ac{rlvr} has emerged as a transformative paradigm for enhancing the reasoning capabilities of \acp{llm}, yet its potential in 3D scene understanding remains under-explored.
 Existing approaches largely rely on \ac{sft}, where the token-level cross-entropy loss acts as an indirect proxy for optimization, leading to a misalignment between training objectives and task performances.
-To bridge this gap, we present \ac{3drft}, the first framework to extend \acs{rlvr} to video-based 3D perception and reasoning. \ac{3drft} shifts the paradigm by directly optimizing the model towards evaluation metrics. \acs{3drft} first activates 3D-aware \acp{mllm} via \ac{sft}, followed by reinforcement fine-tuning using \ac{grpo} with strictly verifiable reward functions.
-We design task-specific reward functions directly from metrics like 3D IoU and F1-Score to provide more effective signals to guide model training.
+To bridge this gap, we present 3D-RFT, a systematic framework to extend \acs{rlvr} to video-based 3D perception and reasoning.
+3D-RFT shifts the paradigm by directly optimizing the model towards evaluation metrics, performing reinforcement fine-tuning using \ac{grpo} with strictly verifiable reward functions, which directly stem from metrics like 3D IoU and F1-Score to provide more effective learning signals.
 Extensive experiments demonstrate that \model achieves \sota performance on various \vsu tasks.
 Notably, \model significantly outperforms larger models (\eg, \vgllml) on 3D video detection, 3D visual grounding, and spatial reasoning benchmarks.
-We further reveal good properties of \ac{3drft} such as robust efficacy, and valuable insights into training strategies and data impact.
-We hope \ac{3drft} can serve as a robust and promising paradigm for future development of 3D scene understanding.
+We further showcase advantages of 3D-RFT, such as robust efficacy, and provide valuable insights into training strategies and data impact.
+We hope 3D-RFT can serve as a robust and promising paradigm for future development of 3D scene understanding.
 Code is available on \href{https://3d-rft.github.io/}{project page}.